 Since that time Andrew has grown to appreciate how many wonderful, passionate and remarkably different people make up the Boulder Symphony family and is grateful for the opportunity to broaden his understanding of how music is created, interpreted and performed.
 Andrew is consistently impressed by classical music's timeless quality and its ability to transform, transcend and transmogrify our understanding of the world.
 He loves learning about the lives and idiosyncrasies of the classical music world (both past and present) and looks forward to being an idiosyncratic part of its future.

-Leslie Herz, Board Member
+John Mendez, Board Member